vtechguys/webapck/1 - What is webpack/Webpack_MC_41.md

     		chunks: "all"
        }
     }
 Now in dist we generate the `bundle.js, vendor.js` and `vendors~bundle~vendor.js`.
-The optimization of webpack will bundle chunks of code together bunlde.js contains pure code we wrote. vendor.js some code from vendors and vendorsbundlevendor to containd some common code b/w two.
+The optimisation of webpack will bundle chunks of code together bunlde.js contains pure code we wrote. vendor.js some code from vendors and vendorsbundlevendor to containd some common code b/w two.
 After doing this we will see error in console if we open the index.html.
-Aswe previously have mannulaay genereted the index.html and linked the scripts so this is not happending with other things we genereated.
-So this needs to be fixed but manully each time may be headache so using a plugin.
+As we previously have manually generated the index.html and linked the scripts so this is not happening with other things we generated.
+So this needs to be fixed but manually each time may be headache so using a plugin.
+W

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1MTU0NjUyNCwxMTU4NTkyOTUyLC02Mz
-Y3NjkyMzcsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbLTg0OTcxMjk2NSwxODUxNTQ2NTI0LDExNT
+g1OTI5NTIsLTYzNjc2OTIzNywtMjA4ODc0NjYxMl19
 -->